Margins of discrete Bayesian networks: Geared mDAGs

-The property that makes geared graphs useful is that we can find a latent variable model with all variables discrete that yields the same set of distributions over the observed variables as the marginal model.
-This fact provides a tool with which to attack the main result of this paper, and demonstrate the true dimension of mDAG models.

 If a vertex $v$ is contained within exactly one bidirected edge, $B$, then without loss of generality we can assume that the latent variable corresponding to $B$ contains all the residual information about how $X_v$ should behave given the values of its visible parents, $X_{\pa(v)}$.
-In other words, the latent variable associated with $B$ contains a (random) function $f_v : \X_{\pa(v)} \rightarrow \X_v$ which `tells' $X_v = f_v(X_{\pa(v)})$ which value it should take for each value of its other parents.
+In other words, the latent variable associated with $B$ includes a (random) function $f_v : \X_{\pa(v)} \rightarrow \X_v$ which, once instantiated, `tells' $X_v = f_v(X_{\pa(v)})$ which value it should take for each value of its other parents, exactly as in Example \ref{exm:iv1}.\footnote{Equivalently, one could take a deterministic function $f_v$ and introduce an `error term' $E_v$ so that $X_v = f_v(X_{\pa(v)}, E_v)$, as in the non-parametric structural equation models of \citet{pearl:09}.} All the randomness of $X_v$ is collapsed into $f_v$ and $X_{\pa(v)}$.

-However, if $v$ is contained within two or more bidirected edges, say $B_i$ and $B_j$, it is not clear how to define such a function until the state-space associated with one of these latent parents has already been fixed.
-The decomposable structure of geared graphs makes it possible to iteratively fix finite state-spaces for each bidirected edge without loss of generality.
+If $v$ is contained within two or more bidirected edges, say $B_i$ and $B_j$, we might say that $B_i$ tells $X_v$ what value to take for every value of its visible parents and the other latent variables.
+However, it is not clear how to define such a function until the state-space associated with the other latent parents (i.e. $B_j$) has already been fixed.
+The decomposable structure of geared graphs makes it possible to iteratively fix state-spaces for latent variables without loss of generality.

-Specifically, for a single-district, geared mDAG $\G$ with remainder sets $R_1, \ldots, R_k$, first form the canonical DAG $\bar{\G}$ by replacing each bidirected edge $B_i$ in $\G$ with a new vertex $u_i$, such that $\ch_{\bar{\G}}(u_i) = B_i$.
+To see this, suppose we have a single-district, geared mDAG $\G$ with remainder sets $R_1, \ldots, R_k$, and form the canonical DAG $\bar{\G}$ by replacing each bidirected edge $B_i$ in $\G$ with a new vertex $u_i$, such that $\ch_{\bar{\G}}(u_i) = B_i$.
 Compare, for example, the structure of the graphs in Figures \ref{fig:mdag}(a) and (b).
-Then define independent latent variables